 Colorful figures are juxtaposed with domestic objects against bold, painterly color fields which overlay and interact with each other in unexpected ways.
 The line between representational and abstract is blurred; laws of nature and physics are stretched.
 This, together with the use of intense lights and darks, conjures up a surreal spatial depth, evoking mystery.

-For me, a vision for a composition typically appears in a flash of inspiration.
+A vision for a composition typically appears in a flash of inspiration.
 Through the painting process, necessary symbolic elements often surface, frequently with mystical themes.
 These are then further explored and expressed in the application of the paint.

 Each painting represents a moment embedded within a larger story; an intriguing snapshot in time.
 Through these glimpses, I invite the viewer to complete the story in their own way, and in doing so to engage with these alternate worlds – to step outside of the mundane into the metaphysical.